Foreign National Offenders (Exclusion from the United Kingdom) Bill

 Overview

-This bill aims to give the UK government the power to exclude foreign nationals convicted of any crime in the UK.
-This includes the power to remove them from the country, revoke their right to remain, and prevent their future entry.
+This bill proposes to give the UK government the power to exclude foreign nationals convicted of any crime in the UK, regardless of the sentence.
+This includes removing their right to remain in the UK and preventing re-entry.

 Description